aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 For instance it adds the symlink `/usr/local/bin/php` symlink that points to the `/usr/local/Cellar/php/7.3.5/bin/php` binary.

-So to be able to run the php commands globally we then need to add `/usr/local/bin` and `/usr/local/sbin` in our PATH envoronment variable.
+So to be able to run the php commands globally we then need to add `/usr/local/bin` and `/usr/local/sbin` in our PATH environment variable.

 For example, to be able to access the php cli and php-fpm server binaries, my PATH variable starts with: